 The AoMRC has produced a relocation guide to give international doctors some general advice about moving to the UK.
 The guide aims to cover some of the key things that the applicant and their family (if applicable) will need to arrange and may find useful such as banking, accommodation, healthcare, and culture.

 The GMC provides a range of information for doctors on the medical register including how to manage your registration.
-The GMC also runs a free Welcome to UK practice workshop for doctors new to the UK.
+The GMC also run a free welcome to UK practice workshop for doctors new to the UK.

 The RCR will periodically check with the employer and the applicant as to how the placement is progressing.
 This is an opportunity for the MTI trainee and supervisor to let us know how they are getting on with the placement.